wessenstam/ts2019/karbon/karbon.rst

 Click **Next**.

+Next you will define the number of container host VMs and compute requirements, starting with **Worker** VMs.

+Worker nodes are responsible for running containers deployed onto the Kubernetes cluster.
+Each Worker node runs the `kubelet <https://kubernetes.io/docs/admin/kubelet/>`_ and `kube-proxy https://kubernetes.io/docs/admin/kube-proxy/>`_ services.

+.. raw:: html

-Next you will define the number of container host VMs and compute requirements.
-For the purposes of this exercise you will reduce the amount of memory consumed by default by each worker VM.
+  <strong><font color="red">For the purposes of this non-production exercise you will reduce the amount of memory consumed by default by each worker and etcd VM.</font></strong>

 On the **Worker Configuration** tab, fill out the following fields: